 In a pledge of fairness for Societe Generale, all employees are given a performance review based on a common model that has been in place in the Group since 2008.
-In 2019, 93% of employees underwent an annual performance review.

-Individual employee performance is measured using quantitative and qualitative operational and behavioural targets, which are set each year.

-The recommended methodology for setting targets is the SMART method (Specific, Measurable, Achievable, Relevant, and Time-Bound goals) to set precisely identified and observable goals using indicators known to employees.
-Qualitative goals are individualised, relevant to the position's occupation and pay grade.
-Quality risk management resources and behaviours used to achieve results (cooperation, teamwork, people management, and client satisfaction)

-are recommended.
-Thus, one or two development goals must address the Group's Leadership Model (see Corporate Culture and Ethics Principles report).
+- Individual employee performance is measured using quantitative and qualitative operational and behavioural targets, which are set each year. - The recommended methodology for setting targets is the SMART method (Specific, Measurable, Achievable, Relevant, and Time-Bound goals) to set precisely identified and observable goals using indicators known to employees. - Qualitative goals are individualised, relevant to the position's occupation and pay grade.
+Quality risk management esources and behaviours used to achieve results (cooperation, teamwork, people management, and client satisfaction) are recommended.
+Thus, one or two development goals must address the Group's Leadership Model1 (see Corporate Culture and Ethics Principles report).

-Employees are reviewed during a meeting with their direct manager.
+• Employees are reviewed during a meeting with their direct manager.
 In addition, feedback may be requested from other contributors, including a manager from the function, peers or team members.
-Beyond this common system, the Group encourages regular feedback and recognises the right to make a mistake (see Corporate Culture and Ethics Principles report).
+Beyond this common system, the Group encourages regular feedback and recognises the right to make a mistake.